adamsilver/adamsilver.io-jekyll/_posts/2014-07-11-javascript-namespacing.md

 description: Organising your client-side Javascript is important.
 Namespaces are a sane, cross-browser approach to help with this.
 ---

-Namespaces are used to help with code organisation, discoverability, and in the context of Javascript, the minimisation of [global variables](http://www.yuiblog.com/blog/2006/06/01/global-domination/).
+Namespaces help you organise a codebase, so that others can easily find their way around it.
+In Javascript, they also minimise the number of [global variables](http://www.yuiblog.com/blog/2006/06/01/global-domination/).

-Client-side Javascript doesn't (at the time of writing) have a dedicated construct for namespacing, but it can be imitated using object literals.
+Javascript doesn't (at the time of writing) have a dedicated way to namespace components.
+But we can imitate them using object literals.

-For demonstration purposes let's define an example application.
-Our application will be a zoo and just like *real* zoos it will have animals and some additional information.
+To show how we can do this I'll create an example application.
+The application will represent a zoo.
+This zoo will have a couple of animals and details about the Zoo itself.

-## Directory structure

-It's helpful to visualise the directory structure as follows:
+The zoo's directory structure is below:

 	zoo/
 		zoo.js